sara-nl/spiderdocs/source/Pages/getting_started.rst

 your connection will be established.
 Note that uploading your key to the portal is a *one time* task.

 If you already have an SSH key-pair you can proceed to upload it.
 Else you have to generate a key-pair in your laptop or other machine that you use to connect to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`.
-If you need help to generate an SSH key-pair, see :numref:`ssh_keys`
+If you need help to generate an SSH key-pair, see :ref:`here <ssh-keys>`

 Once you have generated your SSH key-pair, upload your public key to our `SURF CUA portal`_.
 Click on the tab "Public ssh keys" on the left pane of